acikek/ochetgenyo/README.md

 # Ochetgenyo

-Deocrate your walls with an ancient language
+Decorate your walls with an ancient language

 ## About